XiekangZhang/try_flutter/README.md

 ## The Container()
 Container contains child = content, Padding, Border and Margin --> can be used for designiation of width or length --> !
 ONE EASY WAY WARPPER EVERY WIDGET INTO CONTAINER.

+## SingleChildScrollView
+help to solve the problem with out of pixel ranges

+## ListView and ListView.builder()
+ListView and ListView.builder should be wrapped into container and a defined height, because it has infinit length of height

+ListView + childern [] is used for showing the list with known number of items

+ListView.build is used for showing the list with unknown number of items --> has advantages in performoring.